conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeQC_BUSCO_Bandage.md

 ## Dataset
 *	This demonstration uses the output of [Assembling a genome from short reads (e.g. Illumina) using SPAdes](https://conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_SPAdes) worksheet but this will work on any assembly, such as that created in the [Assembling a genome from long reads (e.g. ONT) using Flye](https://conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_Flye) worksheet.
 Thus, it is suggested you run at least one of these assembly methods first.
+	* You can download the example scaffolds output file of the SPAdes worksheet here: [DRR187559_scaffolds.fasta](https://conmeehan.github.io/PathogenDataCourse/Datasets/DRR187559_scaffolds.fasta)

 ## BUSCO Steps
 1. Ensure you are in the same directory as the output folder from your assembly (e.g. xxx as created in the SPAdes worksheet)